Einstein Lie groups, geodesic orbit manifolds and regular Lie subgroups: Weakly regular subgroups

-\begin{theorem} Let $(G,g)$ be a connected compact Riemannian simple Lie group and assume that the metric $g$ is $G\times K$-invariant, where $K$ is a connected subgroup of $G$ such that $G/K$ is a generalized flag manifold.
-Then $(G,g)$ is a $G\times K$-g.o. manifold if and only if it is a $G\times K$-naturally reductive manifold. \end{theorem}
+\begin{prop} Let $(G,g)$ be a connected compact Riemannian simple Lie group and assume that the metric $g$ is $G\times K$-invariant, where $K$ is a subgroup of $G$ such that $G/K$ is strongly isotropy irreducible.
+Then $(G,g)$ is a g.o. manifold if and only if it is a naturally reductive manifold. \end{prop}